 The study is the first English-published description of this parasitoid of the adult CSFB.
 Experiments showed that within controlled conditions the presence of wasps in sufficient numbers led to the collapse of CSFB colonies.

 The study raises the possibility of employing Microctonus brassicae and other species of parasitic wasps as a biocontrol to protect OSR and a range of commercially important crops prone to attack by CSFB.

-“Something that was initially very annoying leading to the collapse of our research colonies has turned out to be fortunate,” said Dr Rachel Wells, corresponding author on the study.
 “It offers the possibility of using parasitoid wasps as biocontrols for farmers and growers of oilseed rape and brassica vegetables against cabbage stem flea beetle as part of an integrated pest management approach.”

 Beetles are rendered sterile but continue to feed and behave normally almost until the larva emerges, killing the host in the process.
 The short generation time of 43.5 days from egg to adult means it would be possible to rapidly rear multiple generations in controlled conditions.

 Using beneficial insects for biocontrol has been investigated in the past, with five species of parasitoid wasps found to target CSFB.
 But these demonstrated limited effectiveness and were economically unviable while the now-banned pesticides were available.

 The research suggests that the wasp may have the potential to deliver positive effects under field conditions.
 The wasp could also potentially be used to protect other Brassica crops which are grown in protected environments such as cloches and poly-tunnels.

 Further research by Rothamsted Research has looked at wasp presence and parasitism levels across the UK.
 Agricultural practices such as promotion of field margins, beetle banks and conservation headland may provide habitats to support the beneficial parasitoids.